codepath/android_guides/Troubleshooting-Common-Issues.md

 ### Seeing `Unable to execute dex: method ID` when compiling

-This might also show up as `Too many field references: 131000; max is 65536.` or `com.android.dex.DexIndexOverflowException: method ID not in [0, 0xffff]: 65536` in newer build systems.
+This might also show up as `Too many field references: 131000; max is 65536.` or `com.android.dex.DexIndexOverflowException: method ID not in [0, 0xffff]: 65536` or `Error:Execution failed for task ':app:dexDebug'` in the build console.
 This error occurs when the total number of references within a single bytecode file exceeds the 65,536 method limit.
 This usually means you have a substantial amount of code or are loading a large number of libraries.

 If you've crossed this limit, this means you've loaded too many classes usually due to third-party libraries.
 Often the culprit is the Google Play Services library.
 Open up your app gradle file and look for this line `compile 'com.google.android.gms:play-services:X.X.X'`.
 Remove that line and instead [include the services selectively](https://developers.google.com/android/guides/setup#split) as outlined there.
 For example: